idkjs/d3-vx-bitcoin/README.md

 * use to show days from data at the bottom.
 * place at beginning of svg element so it shows everywhere?

+- `numTicks={4}` attr, tells the element to only render the bottom values every 4 ticks, gets us less crowded axis-bottom